Unit 1: General Claim Submission Guidelines

 PA CHIP Timely Filing

-The Pennsylvania Children’s Health Insurance Program (CHIP) requires providers to submit all claims for services provided to CHIP enrollees to Highmark within one hundred and eighty (180) days from the date of service or discharge.
+The Pennsylvania Children’s Health Insurance Program (CHIP) requires providers to submit all claims for services provided to CHIP enrollees to Highmark within 180 days from the date of service or discharge.

 Highmark as Secondary Payer